Production of monoclonal antibodies... 3 questions to Benoît PECH, Production Manager

 Bio Elpida, supported by the city of Saint-Priest - represented by its Mayor, Gilles Gascon - representatives of the LYON BIOPÔLE, of the city of Saint-Priest, of the CCI of Lyon, of the Grand Lyon, and also the DIRECCTE Rhône-Alpes joined the media at the official opening of Bio Elpida's new laboratory facilities: a 1,000 m² facility dedicated to the development of new innovative treatments based on cell therapy and immunological research.

 "Our role is that of a facilitator, a gateway between the world of research and the pharmaceutical industry.
 We start with the concept that has been provided to us by the medical scientists and we shape it until it becomes an effective medication; safe, reproducible and accessible to the majority of patients" explained Benoît Pinteur, co-founder and CEO of Bio Elpida.

 "We are proud that for two long-term clients dealing with brain and pancreatic cancers, we have already produced clinical batches for phase II in Europe and the USA.
-We are preparing for production of a clinical batch for phase III in 2015" stressed Gilles Devillers, co-founder of Bio Elpida.
+We are preparing for phase III clinical production" stressed Gilles Devillers, co-founder of Bio Elpida.